Visualization Selection Guide

 hue='parking_type', alpha=0.5)

-Add a regression line to confirm direction
+Add a regression line to confirm the direction

 sns.regplot(data=parking_df, x='duration_mins', y='amount',